By Trace L. Hentz (Blogger- Adoptee) (repost from 2014)

 APs are, in my opinion, in essence creating an "unsafe environment" for their child.*

 A toddler cannot consent to having his or her life experiences documented on public spaces.
 (I predict some day some clever lawyer will take this on and attempt to sue an adoptive parent for publicizing and publishing an adoptee's early private experiences, albeit from the APs perspective.)
 (There might already be stalkings and kidnappings due to the increased use of social media.
 You can find anyone with the click of a mouse.)
 (There was already one lawyer in CA suing adoption agencies for damaged goods - when an adoptee is ungrateful or not what the APs expected.
 This is what lawyers do!)

 If someone must blog, then private password-protected blogs, shared between family members, is the only way to protect any child.
 Parenting blogs are one thing; blogging about the children you adopt is another.

 Many adoptees have told me and related on social media, much needs to be changed about "adoption" - ending the lack of access to our own adoption files, having a copy of our real birth certificate, knowing our ancestry, our medical history and so much more....including an understanding of birth trauma, anxiety and stress disorders in adoptees.

 My goal as a writer/adoption author/adoptee is to advocate for adoptees too young to advocate for themselves.
 I will do whatever it takes to make this issue understood from the adoptee perspective.
-(Add to this I teach blogging and a course on social media.)
+(Add to this I taught blogging and a course on social media.)